GuillaumeDugat/Road-Segmentation/README.md

 ## Kaggle Team: WeNeedANameHere

 ### Setup:
-* TODO: Explain Python setup.
+* Since we only use the standard Python packages for ML/DL and no exotic packages or other installations, we assume that the reader already has a Python setup that is able to run our notebooks.
-* Place the training and test folders of the dataset into the same directory as the Python notebooks.
+* Simply place the training and test folders of the dataset into the same directory as the Python notebooks.

 ### Notes:
 * Almost all of the main code is located in the *src* directory in order to keep the notebooks as clean, minimal and comprehensible as possible.